kekscode/promcon2017-notes/README.md

 ## https://promcon.io/2017-munich/talks/integrating-prometheus-and-influxdb

 * Influx-DB has fields
-* Generischere Abfragesprache
+* generic query language
-  * Sql artig; will be replaced by IFQL in the future
+  * Sql sortof; will be replaced by IFQL in the future
   * a [directed A graph (DAG)](https://en.m.wikipedia.org/wiki/Directed_acyclic_graph) will be used to support multiple query languages by the engine
 * "Process" kapacitor product
 * More general use case compared to the TSDB prom already includes